franklin-hiciano/rodriguez-lab-notebook/README.md

 # Rodriguez Lab Notebook

-This repository stores the code Franklin Hiciano used to generate data & results in the [Rodriguez Lab](https://oscarlr.github.io/).
+This repository stores the code Franklin Hiciano used to generate data & results in the [Rodriguez Lab](https://oscarlr.github.io/), which aims to understand the IG locus.

 ## Installation
 ```